-The school is well aware that the primary role in children's RSE lies with parents and carers.
+The school understands the primary role in children's RSE lies with parents and carers.
 We wish to build a positive and supporting relationship with the parents of children at our school through mutual understanding, trust and cooperation.

 In promoting this objective: